• Skip to primary navigation

 What is buckwheat?

-How to cook buckwheat or kasha?
+How to cook buckwheat?

 How long should you cook buckwheat?

-The buckwheat and the vegetables are cooked separately, which makes the roasted buckwheat recipe a good one for people who are cooking with buckwheat for the first time.
-By cooking them in separate pots, you can make sure that you do not overcook the groats, while you wait for the veggies to be cooked.
+Timing: The buckwheat and the vegetables are cooked separately, which makes the roasted buckwheat recipe a good one for people who are cooking with buckwheat for the first time.
+By cooking them in separate pots, you can make sure that you do not overcook the groats while you wait for the veggies to be cooked.

 More recipes with grains

-• Vegetarian Stuffed Zucchini (with Millet)
+Vegetarian Stuffed Zucchini

-4.36 from 17 votes
+4.50 from 24 votes

 Print Pin Share GrowSaved!
 Rate